RULES AND REGULATIONS FOR THE SIDEWALK REBATE PROGRAM

-- For each necessary tree removal, $500 will be included in the rebate offer up to $1500, and not to exceed the maximum rebate amount.
+- For each tree removal, $1,000 will be included in the rebate offer, not to exceed the maximum rebate amount pf $10,000.

-- All construction must be completed by a licensed contractor with a valid A, C-8, C-12, or C-61:D-06 license in the state of California.
+- The applicant is required to enlist the services of a licensed contractor with a valid A, C-8, C-12, or C-61:D-06 license in the state of California.

 - The applicant is required to obtain a no-fee Class A-Permit within 60 calendar days of receipt of the rebate offer.